abingham/prosjekt/README.rst

 Project commands
 ================

-Project commands are shell commands or emacs functions that you can execute from within your project with project-specific keybindings.
+Project commands are emacs functions that you can execute from within your project with project-specific keybindings.
 Each project can have any number of commands, each with its own keybindings.

 You can configure your commands with the ``prosjekt-setup`` command.
 The commands are all under the "tools" key in the project